Visiting Fujairah, UAE:

 Arabic meals are often comprised of a mezze – the Arabic equivalent of tapas.
 Meals are almost always eaten with frsh, warm flat breads, zaatar (thyme-based lemony spice mix), hummous and pickles.
 I chose hummus Beiruti (has herbs added), and you can imagine my excitement when they brought out my favorite food in the world, sticky dates!

 My family got fresh grilled fish while I, vegan that I am, ordered rice and fattoush, which is a signature Levantine salad made with fried Arabic pita croutons, pomegranate syrup, lettuce, tomatoes, cucumber, lemon juice, ground sumac, olive oil and salt.
 It is absolutely delicious, and here they added purple cabbage and lime as well.
 A true flavor explosion, and beautifully fresh.

-Have you been to Fujairah?
+Where do you go when you are visiting Fujairah?
 Where in the UAE do you like to visit?
 Leave your thoughts in the comments below.